Slide Away (Oasis song): Style

 Recalling the style of "Slide Away", Alex Niven wrote that the song "adopts the classic grunge technique" by combining a "heavy rock base with a melody that alludes to Neil Young and the Beatles".

-In an interview on the bonus DVD of Stop the Clocks, Gallagher comments that the track contains his brother Liam's best ever singing.
+In an interview on the bonus DVD of Oasis' greatest hits album Stop the Clocks, Noel comments that the track contains his brother Liam's best ever singing.

 Release

-"Slide Away" is featured on Oasis' debut album Definitely Maybe, on the "Whatever" single, and on the "Champagne Supernova" US single.
+"Slide Away" was released as the tenth track on Definitely Maybe on August 29, 1994.
+It subsequently appeared as a B-side on the singles "Whatever" and "Champagne Supernova".
 In the Stop the Clocks interview, Gallagher claimed that he was told to release it as a fifth single from Definitely Maybe, but he refused, arguing, "You can't have five [singles] off a debut album."

 A limited edition UK promotional CD was pressed to celebrate the band's success at the 1995 Brit Awards.
-The song is included on Oasis' best-of album Stop the Clocks in a slightly different mix; Noel's backing vocals during the bridge have been removed, and it's this version that has been included in reissues of Definitely Maybe since.
+The song is included on Stop the Clocks in a slightly different mix.
+Noel's backing vocals during the bridge are removed, and it is this version that has been included in reissues of Definitely Maybe since.

 Live performances

-Both of the Gallagher brothers have stated that the song should have been played more often at concerts, and despite this it remains a favourite.
-It was ultimately included on the band's Dig Out Your Soul Tour setlist.
+Both of the Gallagher brothers have stated that "Slide Away" should have been played more often at concerts, and despite this it remains a favourite.
+It was ultimately included on the setlist of the band's 2008-09 Dig Out Your Soul Tour.
 It was described by guitarist Gem Archer as "the one for the fans".

 A live version recorded on 17 April 1995 at the Southend Cliffs Pavilion was included on the video album Live by the Sea.

-A live version of the song was released in 2007 on the live album The Dreams We Have As Children by Noel Gallagher.
+A live version of the song was released in 2007 on Noel Gallagher's live album The Dreams We Have as Children – Live at the Royal Albert Hall.

-Liam Gallagher has performed the song at his solo concerts, most notably at the Glastonbury Festival and Reading and Leeds Festivals in 2017 and 2024 respectively as well as his Definitely Maybe 30th Anniversary tour.
+Liam Gallagher has performed the song at his solo concerts, most notably at the Glastonbury Festival in 2017 and the Reading and Leeds Festivals in 2024 as well as his Definitely Maybe 30th Anniversary tour.

-The track is included on the setlist of Oasis' Live '25 Tour and a live version of the song performed in Cardiff on July 4 was released as a single.
+The track is included on the setlist of Oasis' Live '25 Tour and a version of the song performed at Principality Stadium in Cardiff on July 4 was released as a single.